 The Zen garden (枯山水, karesansui) as we know it today came to be around the 11th century.
 Also referred to as Japanese dry gardens or Japanese rock gardens, Japan’s Zen Buddhist monks carefully crafted these gardens to serve as a sanctuary within the monastery itself dedicated to contemplating Buddha’s teachings- particularly those of nature.
-By being immersed in this beautiful natural environment of their own creation, the monks could reflect deeply on their lessons and the world around them.
+By immersing themselves in this beautiful natural environment of their own creation, the monks could reflect deeply on their lessons and the world around them.

 All aspects of Zen garden design have a profoundly symbolic meaning and purpose.
 Each element is placed in the garden deliberately with thought and care.
 While using only a small space for the garden, usually a fenced or walled courtyard, the garden seeks to isolate the viewer and gardener from the outside world’s distractions and allow the deepest levels of concentration.
-In this modest amount of space smaller natural items were used to symbolize greater ones found in nature.
+In this modest amount of space, smaller natural items were used to symbolize greater ones found in nature.

 Rocks and stones are the most abundant and significant element in Zen gardens and even have their own classification system based on their shape explaining what they symbolize within the garden.
 This includes: continents, waterfalls, islands, and more.